Cheevey/PHBS_BlockChain_2018/README.md

 ### Copyright form

-Each IP meets the following requirements on the entertainment IP intelligent trading platform: (1) the first transaction occurs; (2) the transaction medium is based on the UIPtoken, and the exclusive “IPUnit” is generated, and the buyer chooses whether to sell the percentage through the trading platform.
+Each IP meets the following requirements on the UIP trading platform: (1) the first transaction occurs; (2) the transaction medium is based on the UIPtoken, and the exclusive “IPUnit” is generated, and the buyer chooses whether to sell the percentage through the trading platform.
 The percentage indicates the size of the equity held by IP.
 On the one hand, this kind of asset split can alleviate the huge economic pressure of the buyer.
 On the other hand, IPUnit is held by truly favorite shareholders.
 Good IP itself as a digital asset should also have a certain degree of sharing and collection value.

 UIP will also log in to the Pan-Entertainment Expert Advisor.
 In addition to 100% of IP-derived content cross-selling, you can also hold shares in the derivative value of this IP.